 The Dolomite Mountains are best known for their breathtaking peaks and top-notch skiing.
 But every season of the year offers a different experience for outdoor activities here!
 The summer offers emerald-colored valleys with snowy peaks in the background, as well as sunny days that are perfect for hiking.

 For those who love history and experience local cultures, you’ll want to visit Dolomite villages and towns, each with unique traditions and attractions.
 There are beautiful medieval buildings, war museums such as the Cinque Torri, fabulous food, and more.

 To many, the Dolomites are a hidden gem of Italy, a part of the country you never considered before.
 For others, it’s been on your bucket list for a long time and it’s time to plan that trip!
 So, keep reading for my ultimate guide to the Dolomites, Italy.

 What are the Dolomites

 You might hear them called Dolomiti in Italian.
 The Dolomite Mountains (or Dolomite Alps) are a mountain range in northeastern Italy.
 You have to see them in person to really understand their beauty.
 There are towering spires, intimidating cliff faces, snow-covered plateaus, and pale-blue glaciers.
-You’ll also find turquoise mountain lakes, thick forests, and picturesque valleys!
+You’ll also find the most beautiful lakes in Italy here.